Should baby formula have as few ingredients as possible?

 Homemade baby formula may seem like an all-natural approach to infant feeding, but the recipes are not regulated.
 Furthermore, the preparation environment and human error may lead to contamination.
 Nutritional imbalances may result from incorrectly selecting and combining ingredients, which may lead to serious consequences.
 The FDA does not recommend that consumers make infant formulas at home.

 We know making feeding choices can be complicated and all families try to do the best for their baby.
 Reading baby formula ingredient labels and understanding how each ingredient contributes to a nutritionally suitable (and safe) baby formula is a great place to start.

-KABRITA is dedicated to helping parents navigate their child’s nutritional journey.
-We love to share information about KABRTIA Goat Milk Formula ingredients – please visit our Behind the Label series, blog and FAQs to learn more.
+Kabrita is dedicated to helping parents navigate their child’s nutritional journey.
+We love to share information about Kabrita Goat Milk Formula ingredients – please visit our Behind the Label series, blog and FAQs to learn more.